 The domain of social network analysis is a whole research domain in itself.
-Important teams in this domain include: the team of Mark Newman (Michigan University), the team of Ulrik Brandes (Konstanz University), the team of Santo Fortunato (Complex Network Lagrange Lab, Institute for Scientific Interchange, Turin), the team of Albert Barabasi (Boston, Northern University), etc. However we do not intend to contribute on the core theory of social networks like these teams do but rather focus of what can be done with typed graphs in this domain.
+Important teams in this domain include: the team of Mark Newman (Michigan University), the team of Ulrik Brandes (Konstanz University), the team of Santo Fortunato (Complex Network Lagrange Lab, Institute for Scientific Interchange, Turin), the team of Albert Barabasi (Boston, Northeastern University), etc. However we do not intend to contribute on the core theory of social networks like these teams do but rather focus on what can be done with typed graphs in this domain.
+In other words we are not specialists of pure graph theory and we do not intend to work on theorems on graph structures or graph features in general.
+We intend to focus on typed graphs results and extend them whenever needed.